-Himax's revenue growth over the last three years has been strong, averaging 22.3% annually.
-But as you can see below, its revenue declined from $312.6 million in the same quarter last year to $235 million.
+Himax's revenue growth over the last three years has been mediocre, averaging 13.6% annually.
+This quarter, its revenue declined from $262.3 million in the same quarter last year to $227.7 million.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory